-The artist may also play the role of diagnostician or metaphysician, but to do so is really a completely different undertaking altogether.
-Most artists resist this pursuit.
-Not that there is nothing to prove, or that no argument might serve as a lure toward some attempt at achieving a conquest by way of the crafting of a working ideology.
-(Philosopher-novelists like Tolstoy come to mind.)
-But neither to argue nor describe; but merely to show, reveal, in such a way as to allow the recipient of the experience, the beholder, by way of his or her own personal interaction with the "evidence," is to offer the experiential and epiphanic, rather than merely the rationally presented.
+The artist may also play the double-role of diagnostician and metaphysician.
+But to do so is really a different undertaking altogether.
+Not that there is nothing to prove, or that an argument might not serve as a lure toward an attempt at achieving some worthy ambition by way of the crafting of an ideology.
+(Philosopher-historian-novelists like Tolstoy come to mind.)
+Neither to argue nor describe but, merely, to show and, hopefully, reveal, can perhaps serve as the best path that might allow the recipient of the experience—the beholder—to see...by way of his or her own personal interaction with the "evidence," and, along with the evidence, to discern the experiential and perhaps the epiphanic that accompany or even infuse the evidence, rather than merely making a case for a rational interpretation.

-Luis Bunuel, the surrealist filmmaker, who perceived too well that a cruelly assembled altar of fascism was being erected above and around him, once stated it all too clearly: memory is all.
-It is from memory alone that we are able to build the semblance of a psychological foundation from which we might depart again, and again.
+Buñuel, the surrealist filmmaker, who knew too well that a cruelly assembled and forbidding altar of fascism was being erected above and around him, once stated it all too clearly: memory is all.
+It is from memory alone that we are able to build some semblance of psychological foundation from which we can depart again and again.

 We are at a critical juncture.
-Because of the monumental crisis which now engulfs us, locally and globally, by way of history's framework of a devolving dialectical materialism and wholesale disregard for the elemental world, we have looped ourselves intractably into a revolving cul-de-sac of hopeless irretrievability, a half-crazed carnival sideshow which leaves us (and the artist) where?
+Because of the monumental crisis which now engulfs the planet, both locally and globally, by way of a devolving dialectical materialism and wholesale disregard for the elemental world, haven't we intractably looped ourselves into a revolving cul-de-sac of hopeless irretrievability, a half-crazed carnival sideshow?
+And this leaves us, as well as the artist, where?

 Kuala Lumpur is now an alpha city, the economic mecca of Malaysia.
-But just outside of the capital lies a forgotten world that perhaps takes us more deeply into our experience of memory and history than the vanguard of the juggernaut ever could or, for that matter, the belly of the beast, with all of their strenuous velocities of structure and assertions of ego.
+But just outside of the capital lies a forgotten world that perhaps takes us deeply into our own experiences, history, and memories—the belly of the beast, if you will—more than the technological juggernaut ever could with its strenuous velocities of projection, structure, and assertions of ego.

-Is it the artist alone who can release us and allow us to transcend the boundaries of the desiccated landscape-as-carapace or our self-imposed commodity-defined enslavement?
-Can we ever cut ourselves loose again in order to gain even a token part-time freedom—as do the unassuming objects and subjects that Azlan captures on film?
-And if we could, would we dare?
-He has walked away from the city centre, where power and commerce define culture, that is if it really can be defined as having a culture.
+Is it the artist alone who can release us and allow us to transcend the inhibiting boundaries of our desiccated landscape-as-carapace, or our self-imposed commodity-defined enslavement?
+Can we cut ourselves loose again in order to gain at least a token "part-time" freedom—as do the unassuming objects and subjects that Azlan captures on film?
+And if we could, would we dare, that is, if a nation or world can still be reconfigured into a culture beyond monoculture?
+Azlan has walked away from the city center, where centralized power and commerce define a broader reality.

-The twin deities of science and technology advance unstoppably.
-The centrifugal/centripetal forces of the death instinct, pull us ever more deeply into an unspecified void, even as we reach upward through the sun-scarred depths for lingering traces of ourselves, hindered only by alternating skyscrapers that blot out the sun as would a sky-sized zoetrope.
-Should we give this force a name or, as soon as we do, will its new identity kill it, or at least kill what it was when it was still unnamed?
+As the twin deities of technology and the scientific method advance unstoppably, the centrifugal/centripetal forces of the death instinct, pull us ever more deeply toward an unspecified void.
+Even as we reach upward through the ideological depths for blighted, lingering traces of ourselves, though hindered by skyscrapers, like monoliths of interminable accumulation that blot out the sun as would a sky-sized zoetrope, should we give this force of endless reaching a name or, as soon as we did, would its new definition and identity kill it, or at least kill off the part of itself that remains from when it was still nameless?

-Thankfully, and yet, painfully there is a clinamen aligned with our trajectory, in our periphery, a countervailing deviance or subversion as innate to our hunger for freedom and true release as any fidelity to a method.
+Thankfully, in our periphery, there is a clinamen aligned with our trajectory, a countervailing deviance or subversion as innate to our hunger for freedom and true release as any fidelity to a method.

-What is left but to abandon ship or surrender (to) our devices, cut loose the burden of our cargo along with its battered sails and the unrelenting juggernaut to which we cling?
-As Pascal pointed out, it seems we cannot bear to be still and reflect.
-(Is that why we continue to labour pointlessly?)
-Even the compass needle spins wildly of its own accord, like an enraged village idiot, raging at an imagined or indifferent godhead.
+What is left but to abandon ship or surrender (to?) our devices, cut loose the burden of our cargo and the relentless juggernaut we cling to.
+(As Pascal pointed out, it seems we cannot bear to be still and reflect.
+Is that why we continue to labor pointlessly?)
+As in a dystopian movie scene the compass needle might begin to spin wildly of its own accord, like an enraged village idiot, raging at an indifferent godhead.